-My clients often pick me because they specifically want a therapist who is a Christian or who will approach therapy from a Christian perspective.
-Other clients may need a safe, nonjudgmental space to explore their spiritual doubts, religious trauma, or “deconstruction” with a therapist who understands their religious upbringing.
+My clients often pick me because they want a therapist who understands their Christian background, but don’t want “Christian counseling”.
+Other clients may need a safe, nonjudgmental space to explore their spiritual doubts, religious trauma, or “deconstruction”.
 Many people find that their mental health impacts their faith, such as anxiety that makes it difficult to go to church or shame that causes them to pull away from God.

 If you’re looking for a therapist who won’t judge your beliefs or behavior and is highly trained and experienced in religious and spiritual issues, then let’s talk about how we can work together.